Sex, Relationships and You

 In a study released a few years ago, doctors researched sexual problems in over 32,000 women between the ages of 18 and 100.
 While about 40% of women surveyed reported having issues such as low desire, arousal problems and difficulty achieving orgasm, only 12% indicated that those issues were a source of significant personal distress affecting quality of life.

-- Q How can eating chocolate improve my sex life?
+- Q What healthy habits can improve my sex life?

 Strengthen your relationship and take control of your sexual health with these smart strategies.